Jeff-Mitchell/network-flood-attack-protection/README.md

 #### How The Code Works

 A total count of all packets is used to calculate an instant network load to help with analysis.
-All of the above allows our controller to work naturally with all hosts on the network seamlessly.
+All the above allows our controller to work naturally with all hosts on the network seamlessly.
 Now we can begin to narrow down the packet type that we are going to look at.
 Using the previously extracted TCP data from each packet, we can further refine the Python application to look for packets that meet the specific TCP_PSH flag.

 The controller also keeps a running dictionary of all the IP addresses which have sent PSH packets through the network and includes a PSH packet count on a per MAC address basis.
 This is done using the following